 The word “assessment” might appear daunting because it is often associated with grades and judgments assigned by teachers and bosses.
 The goal of Self-Assessment is to evaluate so as to improve your mindsets and skillsets, not to judge your immeasurable worth as a person.
 Mirrors tell us what we look like, not who we are.

 Of the estimated 90 billion people who have lived, no one is just like you.
 Your DNA, intellect, fingerprints, dreams, aspirations—everything about how you were created—is extraordinary.
 Kind Self-Assessment involves the ability to observe yourself as a unique individual.
 This lens will enable you to keep the changeless value of “who you are” separate from “what you do.”

 If you struggle to differentiate your identity from what you can or can’t do, seek out a trusted friend, mentor or counselor that can offer you a compassionate mirror.
-In many cases, this will be just the reframing you need to remove barriers to Self-Assessment, and to assist in the formation of Self-Concept and Self-Confidence, two subsequent attributes in the PAIRIN Imperatives.
+In many cases, this will be just the reframing you need to remove barriers to Self-Assessment, and to assist in the formation of Self-Alignment and Self-Confidence, two subsequent attributes in the PAIRIN Imperatives.

 Viewing Yourself Accurately

 Some people are fortunate enough to understand their strengths and weaknesses very clearly and accurately.
 Others, however, routinely overestimate themselves, thinking they have strengths that they don’t have, or underestimate themselves, thinking they are weak in something when they are not.
 Accurate and science-backed behavioral attribute surveys such as The PAIRIN Survey, and other types of valid skills and values assessments, are valuable tools for reliably informing the Self-Assessment process.